blackslate/neo4jDemo/README.md

 **You will be asked what you want to name your demo, where Neo4j is installed and what its password is.**

 ## Result
 You should see a big button that says [ Hello ].
-If you click on it, it should say [ World ]
+If you click on it, it should say [ World ].

+The demo creates two Neo4j nodes, with the names "Hello" and "World", and two links between them, creating a looped sequence.
+Here's the Cypher query:

+    CREATE
+      (a:Node {name:'Hello'})-[:LINK]->(b:Node {name:'World'})
+    , b-[:LINK]->a
+    RETURN a

+When you click on the button, Meteor will use Neo4j will follow the link to the next node in the sequence and display its name.